On the tightness of the maximum of branching Brownian motion in random environment: Dependence of solutions to the F-KPP equation on the initial condition

 Hence, to finish the proof of the lemma, it suffices to show that the integral on the right-hand side of \eqref{eqn:bulk_arrival_integral} is at most $1/4$ of the integral on the right-hand side of~\eqref{eqn:arrival_before_t_integral}.

-To see this we proceed as in the proof of Lemma~3.6 of \cite{DS2021}.
+To see this we proceed as in the proof of Lemma~3.6 of \cite{DS2022}.
 By the strong Markov property the random variables $\widehat\tau_i$, $i = 1,\dots, \lfloor vt \rfloor$, and $\widehat \tau_{vt}$ are independent under $P_{y-vt}^{\zeta,\widetilde\eta}$.
-Further, it is a straightforward consequence of the definitions of the logarithmic moment generating functions in \cite[(2.7)]{DS2021} and their being well defined for $\eta<0$ that those random variables have uniform exponential moments.
+Further, it is a straightforward consequence of the definitions of the logarithmic moment generating functions in \cite[(2.7)]{DS2022} and their being well defined for $\eta<0$ that these random variables have uniform exponential moments.
 Moreover, recall that $\widetilde\sigma$ was chosen such that the variance of $\mu_{y-vt,y}^{\zeta}$ is one.
-This allows the application of a local central limit theorem for independent normalised sequences \cite[Theorem 13.3]{Bhattacharya1986nonrmal}, which infers that
+This allows the application of a local central limit theorem for normalised sums of independent random variables \cite[Theorem 13.3]{Bhattacharya1986nonrmal}, which implies that

 where the supremum is taken over all intervals $B$ in $\R$ and $\Phi$ denotes the standard Gaussian measure.
-Note that the constant $c_1$ in the last display depends only on the uniform bound of the exponential moments of the $\widehat\tau_i$'s.
-Without loss of generality, we can assume that $c_1>4$.
-We also note that by \cite[(3.8)]{DS2021} (see also \eqref{eqn:sigmaas}) the variance $\widetilde\sigma^2$ defined in \eqref{eqn:definition_sigma} satisfies for $\PP$-a.a.~$\zeta$ and $t$ large enough
+Note that the constant $\Cr{c:LCLT}$ in the last display depends only on the uniform bound of the exponential moments of the $\widehat\tau_i$s.
+Without loss of generality, we can assume that $\Cr{c:LCLT}>4$.
+We also note that by \cite[(3.8)]{DS2022} (see also \eqref{eqn:sigmaas}) the variance $\widetilde\sigma^2$ defined in \eqref{eqn:definition_sigma} satisfies for $\PP$-a.e.~$\zeta$ and $t$ large enough

 We now have all ingredients to finish the proof.
-For that purpose, we assume that the constant $c$ from the statement of the lemma satisfies the inequality
+To this end, we assume that the constant $c$ from the statement of the lemma satisfies the inequality

-To bound the integral in \eqref{eqn:bulk_arrival_integral} from above, we observe that for any interval $(a,b)$ of length $\ell$ we have $\Phi((a,b))\le \ell/\sqrt{2\pi }$ and thus $\mu_{y-vt,y}^{\zeta}((a,b))\le (\ell + c_1/\sqrt{vt}) \le 2 \ell $, by \eqref{eqn:ell}.
+To bound the integral in \eqref{eqn:bulk_arrival_integral} from above, we observe that for any interval $(a,b)$ of length $\ell$ we have $\Phi((a,b))\le \ell/\sqrt{2\pi }$ and thus $\mu_{y-vt,y}^{\zeta}((a,b))\le (\ell + \Cr{c:LCLT}/\sqrt{vt}) \le 2 \ell $, by \eqref{eqn:ell}.
 Therefore, using \eqref{eqn:sigma_bounds} in the last step,

 On the other hand, using the rough bound $\Phi((0,x))\ge x/5$ which holds for small enough $x$, and \eqref{eqn:ell},

 By increasing the value of the constant $c$ and thus of $\widetilde\sigma \ell \ge c/2$, the right-hand side of \eqref{eqn:intup} can be made at most $1/4$ as large as the right-hand side of \eqref{eqn:intdown}.
 This completes the proof of the lemma. \end{proof}